 Begin by washing your tomatoes.
 Then, remove the core, blossom ends, and any damaged spots.
 Cut the clean tomatoes into quarters, and place them in a saucepan.
 Turn on the heat, and simmer for 30 minutes, or until they're tender.

 To can your juice, start by sterilizing the jars.
 Then, pour the juice into the jars, while they're still hot.
 Be sure to leave a quarter inch of headspace for expansion.
-Wipe the tops and threads of the jars clean, and seal them with the lids.
+Wipe the tops and threads of the jars clean and seal them with the lids.
 Then, place the jars in a water bath canner.
 Process pint jars for 10 minutes and quart jars for 15 minutes.
 Only full jars should be canned.
-If you have a bit left over, put it in the fridge for immediate use, or freeze it for later.
+If you have a bit leftover, put it in the fridge for immediate use, or freeze it for later.

 Once the processing time is up, remove the jars from the canner, and allow them to cool on the counter overnight.
 Check the jars for a good seal in the morning, and reprocess any that aren't sealed well.

 If you don't want to go through all the work of canning your tomato juice, you can also freeze it.
 Once the juice has cooled, simply pour it into freezer-safe containers.
 Be sure to leave at least one inch of headspace at the top of the jars because the juice will expand as it freezes.
 Label the containers, and store them in the freezer.
 The tomato juice should keep well for up to one year.
+Defrost on the counter at room temperature.

 If you want to have smaller servings available, freeze some of your juice in ice cube trays.
 Once the cubes are completely frozen, transfer them into a freezer-safe plastic bag, and store it in the freezer.
 This will allow you to remove only the cubes you need, so you don't have to go through the work and hassle of thawing a whole container.
-You may also find that the bag is easier to store, if you have limited freezer space.
+You may also find that the bag is easier to store if you have limited freezer space.

 If you're short on time, there are alternatives to this juicing method.
 A good juicer that can handle multiple types of fruits can be used.
 Be sure to check the manufacturer's instructions because some models are not designed for certain fruits and vegetables.
-Bare in mind, you'll still need to prepare the tomatoes by removing the core.
+Bear in mind, you'll still need to prepare the tomatoes by removing the core.

 No juicer?
 There are a number of tomato juice substitutes that may work just as well in your recipe.
 Simple things like tomato paste or sauce are easy options.
 You can also use your blender or food processor to create a puree that the juice can be pressed out of in a similar fashion to the method used above.